borntofrappe/python-scripts/connect-four/README.md

 grid = [r for r in range(rows)]
 ```

 `r` is the value added to the list.
-In this instance, the integer in the `[0, rows]` range, but the idea is to include another list.
+In this instance, the integer in the `[0, rows]` range.

+Instead of a single value `r` however, the idea is to include another list.

 ```py
 grid = [[] for r in range(rows)]
 ```

-Just not any other list however.
+Just not any other list though.
 A list describing the columns, which itself can be created with a list comprehension.

 ```py
 grid = [[c for c in range(columns)] for r in range(rows)]